The 2025 government shutdown is the longest in US history

 “Pocket rescissions”

-The Democratic proposal also limits the OMB’s (and, thus, a presidential administration’s) ability to withhold funds that Congress has allotted for spending.
-It also would establish an inspector general in the OMB for oversight.
+The Democratic proposal would have also limited the OMB’s (and, thus, a presidential administration’s) ability to withhold funds that Congress has allotted for spending.
+It also would have established an inspector general in the OMB for oversight.

 In July, Congress passed a rescissions package — a type of legislation that cancels previously approved funding.
 This year’s bill cut $9 billion in funding for the State Department, USAID, the Corporation for Public Broadcasting, and more.